-In January 1998 the BGCT Administrative Committee learned of a church that had ordained a homosexual as deacon and indicated an affiliation with the BGCT on its website.
-The BGCT Executive Board, at its meeting in February 1998, recommended that the BGCT decline any financial contributions from the church.
+In January, 1998, the BGCT Administrative Committee learned of a church, which ordained a homosexual as deacon and indicated an affiliation with the BGCT on its website.
+The BGCT Executive Board, at its meeting in February 1998, recommended the BGCT decline any financial contributions from the church.
 The board also asked the church to remove the convention’s name from its website and other materials.

 The biblical basis for Texas Baptists’ opposition to the sin of homosexual behavior is found throughout both the Old and New Testaments.
 (Romans 1:26-32; Leviticus 18:22; 1 Corinthians 6:9-10; 1 Timothy 1:10 and Jude 7)

 The good news of the Bible affirms the value and worth of every person, offering hope for all in Christ.
 Forgiveness, restoration and transformation are available to the person who truly repents.